Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 ### Which statement best describes the Sprint Backlog as outcome of the Sprint Planning? (choose the best answer)

-- [x] It is the Development Team's plan for the Sprint.
+- [x] It is the Developers plan for the Sprint.
 - [ ] Every item has a designated owner.
 - [ ] It is a complete list of all work to be done in a Sprint.
 - [ ] Each task is estimated in hours.